-Nestled in the heart of the city is the historic and natural Burden Museum & Garden that makes up 440 acres of plant life in this lively atmosphere.
+Another slice of nature nestled within the city, Burden Museum & Gardens is as historic as it is natural, with 440 acres of plant life.
 Included within the Burden Museum & Gardens are the LSU Rural Life Museum, the LSU AgCenter Botanic Gardens and the Windrush Gardens, where you can stroll through lush gardens and view native plants in all their beauty.

 8900 Hooper Road, Baton Rouge, LA 70818

-Running along the banks of the Comite River and Cypress Bayou, the Comite River Park contains 5.5 miles of beautiful outdoors that make up the Comite River Bike Trail.
+Running along the banks of the Comite River and Cypress Bayou, the Comite River Park contains over five miles of beautiful outdoors making up the Comite River Bike Trail.
 With a bike cleaning station, restrooms and picnic areas located on-site, everyone can enjoy this beautiful Baton Rouge trail.

 17819 Frenchtown Road, Central, LA 70739

-Known as the largest park and conservation area operated by BREC, the Frenchtown Road Conservation Area contains 495 acres of Bottomland Hardwood Forest, which includes Small Stream Forest and Spruce Pine Hardwood-Flatwood Forest.
+As the largest park and conservation area operated by BREC, the Frenchtown Road Conservation Area contains 495 acres of bottomland hardwood forest, which includes small stream forest and spruce pine hardwood-flatwood forest.
 With over three miles of trails, this landscape contains some of the most diverse plant life in the area.

 26501 Kendalwood Road, Baton Rouge, LA 70817

-Enjoy the native habitats of the East Baton Rouge Parish with the 1.2-mile hiking trail at Kendalwood Road Park.
+Enjoy the native habitats of the East Baton Rouge Parish with the 1.2-mile hiking trail at Kendalwood Conservation Area.
 Ideal for hiking, bird watching and trail running, this park will allow you to escape from the city and enjoy the great outdoors.

 Northwest of Saint Francisville

-Characterized by a North and South Tract, Tunica Hills contains at least 20 species of rare plants not found anywhere else in the state.
-With a landscape consisting of rugged hills, bluffs and ravines, Tunica is the perfect place to hike, camp, view wildlife and even horseback ride.
+Located about an hour outside of Baton Rouge, Tunica Hills contains at least 20 species of rare plants not found anywhere else in the state.
+With a landscape consisting of rugged hills, bluffs and ravines, Tunica makes for the perfect day trip to hike, camp, view wildlife and horseback ride.